 5. You Have Maxed Out Credit Cards

 If your credit cards are all maxed out, this is a major warning sign you’re already in credit card debt.
 You need to make the decision to pay off your credit card debt and change your behavior to make wiser choices about using a credit card in the future.
-If your credit card debt is unmanageable, we can help you consolidate your debts and pause your interest by implementing a Debt Management Plan (DMP).
-Our DMP can be tailored to your individual financial situation and help you pay off your credit card debts with an affordable repayment schedule based on your budget.
+If your credit card debt is unmanageable, we can help you consolidate your debts and pause your interest by implementing a Debt Management Solutions(DMS).
+Our DMS can be tailored to your individual financial situation and help you pay off your credit card debts with an affordable repayment schedule based on your budget.

 Plan to Pay Off Your Credit Card Debt with Financial Advice